Bhupesh Chaubey

-Bhupesh Chaubey is an Indian politician and a member of 17th Legislative Assembly of Milak, Uttar Pradesh of India.
+Bhupesh Chaubey is an Indian politician and a member of 17th Legislative Assembly of Robertsganj, Uttar Pradesh of India.
 He represents the Robertsganj constituency of Uttar Pradesh.
 He is a member of the Bharatiya Janata Party.

 Political career

-Chaubey has been a member of the 17th Legislative Assembly of Uttar Pradesh.
+Bhupesh Chaubey has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Robertsganj constituency and is a member of the BJP.